Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is iron?

-Iron is a nutrient that comes from your diet.
-It's needed for many functions in your body, with one of the most important being to prevent anaemia.
 Iron is needed to make haemoglobin, a molecule found in your red blood cells.
 Haemoglobin moves oxygen through your body.

 What foods contain iron?

-There are 2 types of iron in food:
+There are 2 types of iron in food.

-Haem iron can be found in:
+Haem iron is found in:

 - meat — beef, lamb, pork, and kangaroo

-- poultry — chicken, turkey, and eggs
+- poultry — chicken and turkey

 - seafood — salmon, sardines and tuna